MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/rxOneClassSvm.md

  ### `kernel`
  A character string representing the kernel used for computing inner products.
-For more information, see [maKernel](Kernel.md).
 The following choices are available:
 *   `rbfKernel()`: Radial basis function kernel.
 It's parameter  represents`gamma` in the term `exp(-gamma|x-y|^2`.
 If not  specified, it defaults to `1` divided by the number of features used.
 For example, `rbfKernel(gamma = .1)`.
 This is the default value.
 *   `linearKernel()`: Linear kernel.
 *   `polynomialKernel()`: Polynomial kernel with parameter names `a`,  `bias`, and `deg` in the term `(a*<x,y> + bias)^deg`.
 The  `bias`, defaults to `0`.
 The degree, `deg`, defaults to  `3`.
 If `a` is not specified, it is set to `1` divided by the number of features.
 For example, `maKernelPoynomial(bias = 0, deg = ``  3)`.